 However, if the injury is causing significant pain, restricting normal movement, or not improving with time, it is advisable to make an appointment with a doctor.

-A lack of sleep can have a severe impact on the body.
+A lack of sleep can have a

 Sleep allows the body to rest and recuperate, and a person’s muscles may ache if they do not get enough sleep.